Gun control after the Sandy Hook Elementary School shooting: New York

 In January 2013, New York became the first U.S. state to act after the Sandy Hook Elementary School shooting.
 The Secure Ammunition and Firearms Enforcement (SAFE) Act passed in the state Senate 43–18 on January 15 and cleared the New York State Assembly after about five hours of debate on Tuesday, January 16.
 It was signed by Governor Andrew Cuomo one hour later.
-The act expanded the definition of assault weapons banned in New York, created a state database for pistol permits, reduced the maximum number of rounds legally allowed in magazines to seven from ten, and required universal background checks on all gun sales.
+The act expanded the definition of assault weapons banned in New York, created a state database for pistol permits, reduced the maximum number of rounds legally allowed from 7 to 10, and required universal background checks on all gun sales.

 A dozen Republican conference members voted for the measure, but its Senate Republican leader did not attend the signing ceremony.
 The NRA called the assembly's actions "a secretive end run around the legislative and democratic process ... with no committee hearings and no public input," and said the law was "draconian."

 In a related move, the state comptroller announced that the state's pension fund would freeze its investments in publicly traded firearm manufacturers.
 The fund's holdings in Smith & Wesson had been sold in December, after the Connecticut shootings.

 Provisions of the SAFE Act have been challenged.
 On December 31, 2013, a federal court judge struck down the act's limit of seven rounds in magazines capable of holding 10, but upheld its expanded ban on assault weapons.
-As of April 2014 that decision was under appeal, and another challenge, that the bill was improperly fast-tracked, was dismissed by a trial-level judge.
+As of April 2014, that decision was under appeal, and another challenge, that the bill was improperly fast-tracked, was dismissed by a trial-level judge.
 The plaintiff said that he will take that decision to the New York Court of Appeals.

 Non-compliance with this new law has been reported in New York.
-Frank Miniter wrote in an April 2014 Forbes op-ed that one million residents own "assault weapons" and "high-capacity magazines" (which he says are political terms).
+Frank Miniter wrote in an April 2014 Forbes op-ed that one million residents own "assault weapons" and so called "high-capacity magazines" (which are political terms).
 He wrote that many had decided to practice civil disobedience and not register their weapons, a class A misdemeanor with a potential sentence of one year in prison.
 USA Today reported that some owners threatened not to register their weapons, and that some chose to bypass registration by modifying or selling them before the April 15 deadline.
 State police say they cannot report how many people have registered.
 By law, they must keep their database of assault weapon owners private.